Emilia Schneider

-Emilia Schneider Videla (born 23 October 1996) is a Chilean feminist, activist, and politician.
+Emilia Schneider (born 23 October 1996) is a Chilean feminist, activist, and politician.
 In the 2021 Chilean general election, she was elected to the Chamber of Deputies of Chile with the left-wing Commons party.
 She is the first openly transgender person to be elected to the Chamber of Deputies.

 Career

 She previously served as president of the University of Chile Student Federation, where she was a local leader in the 2019–2021 Chilean protests.

 Personal life

-She is the great-granddaughter of René Schneider, the former Commander-in-chief of the Chilean Army and opponent of a coup d'état against Salvador Allende until his assassination by CIA-backed factions in the Chilean military.
+She is the great-granddaughter of René Schneider, the former Commander-in-chief of the Chilean Army and opponent of a coup d'état against Salvador Allende until his assassination.